cabforum/smime/SBR.md

    1. Confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields); and
    2. Further verify the Registration Reference matches other information verified in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).

-   **Note 1**: If a Registration Scheme is operated globally (such as LEI) then the ISO 3166-1 code "XG" SHALL be used.
+   **Note 1**: With the exception of the LEI and INT Registration Schemes, if a `subject:countryName` is present in the Certificate the country code used in the Registration Scheme identifier SHALL match that of the `subject:countryName` in the Certificate.

    For the VAT Registration Scheme, the country prefix described in Article 215 of EU Council Directive 2006/112/EC, as amended, MAY be used instead of the ISO 3166-1 country code.
+If the country prefix described in Article 215 of EU Council Directive 2006/112/EC is used, the `subject:countryName` attribute, if present, SHALL contain the corresponding ISO 3166-1 country code.

+   For the LEI Registration Scheme, the ISO 3166-1 code "XG" SHALL be used.

    **Note 2**: For the following types of entities that do not have an identifier from the Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes):